aaronzhangcanyu/aaronzhangcanyu.github.io/index.md

 My name is Canyu Zhang (Aaron), a master candidate in [TUOS].
 I have a multi-disciplinary background with the knowledge and experience across information technology and social science.
-I am studying Data Science in [Information School] and my research interests are mainly around computational social science, also called social data science, which aims to generate theory-informed predictive models and underpin the way we understand and solve social problems.
+As a Data Science student in [Information School], my research interests are mainly around computational social science, also called social data science, which aims to generate theory-informed predictive models and underpin the way we understand and solve social problems.